Marneus68/android-store-nokia-store/README.md

 This project is an attempt at making a billing service plugin for [android-store](https://github.com/soomla/android-store) that support the Nokia Store for the Nokia X device family.
 It's not complete yet.

+The modifications made to the original Google Play billing plugin have been done according [to this page](http://developer.nokia.com/resources/library/nokia-x/nokia-in-app-payment/nokia-in-app-payment-porting-guide.html).

 ## License

 This work is based on the [android-store-google-play](https://github.com/soomla/android-store-google-play) project which is part of the SOOMLA project.
 As such, I'm sharing it with the very same license: